-A few months ago, All Habs Hockey Magazine was approached to conduct an web survey of hockey fans to rate the traditional media.
+For the second year All Habs Hockey Magazine has reached out to conduct a web survey of hockey fans to rate the media.
+Traditional media and new media alike!
 Why All Habs?
-Well, according to CapGeek.com, we are the No. 2 new media website in hockey reporting, and when you include all the mainstream folks, All Habs is ranked No. 11.
+Well, according to CapGeek.com, we are the No. 2 new media website in hockey reporting.

-Here are your choices for the 2011 All Habs Media Awards.
+Here are your winners for the 2012 All Habs Media Awards.

 ► Lorne “Gump” Worsley Award for favourite Montreal sports radio personality

 Gump Worsley was known as one of the most colourful players in hockey yet his goaltending earned him entrance to the Hockey Hall of Fame in 1980.
 The broadcaster winning this award will combine the best of hockey information and entertainment.

 Also nominated: Randy Tieman, Mario Langlois, Tony Marinaro, Abe Hefter